cruising the south pacific

 Dr. Ralph Gerard, a neurophysiologist that worked at the University of Michigan, wrote one of the best papers ever written on evolution, "Learning, the Residue of Change."
 It was published in 1963 in the center of a three volume series called Evolution After Darwin.
 As far as I can determine, nobody paid any attention to this paper at all.
 In this paper Dr. Gerard tried to get geneticists to think about the amazing similarities between language evolution and biological evolution.
 They didn't.

-Genes are memories.
 Memories of how to behave.
 Yes, memories of how to make proteins, but also memories of how the whole cell and even the whole organism should behave in certain conditions.
 Recent discoveries in the embyonic development of the brain adds strong support to this view.
 The basic patterns of our brains are organized by a kind of cellular singing, and it is difficult to imagine the chant emanating from DNA other than as a memory.

-Memories, like genes, are not limited to a single cell somewhere, but are emergent.
-Like mind, involving lots of cells doing things together that none of them could do alone.
 Like chanting up patterns of behavior, ways of communicating, coordinating, responding, observing.
 Ways to be aware together, to be conscious.

 Memories exist - as does everything - as information passes through the webs of communications.
 They come into being, they appear, they emerge, as transcriptase molecules "read" the coding of the DNA molecules.
 DNA not read is like a book that is not read.
-The ideas do not exist until somebody reads them and can understand them.
+The concepts do not exist until somebody reads them and can understand them.

 Memories read from the DNA spread as communications between RNA molecules and Ribosomes - become modified and retransmitted by the cellular organelles and this then modifies how the whole cell responds to information from its environment and what it will communicate to the other cells in its web of communications.